raganwald/raganwald.github.com/_posts/2014-07-09-javascript-constructor-problem.md

 ### the problem

-What happens if we call the constructor, but accidentally omit the `new` function?
+What happens if we call the constructor, but accidentally omit the `new` keyword?

 {% highlight javascript %}
 var fubar = Fubar("Fsked Up", "Beyond All Recognition");